psychemedia/island-storynotes/three-little-pigs.md

 "At the things you have bought: I'm anxious to see,
 "How you manag'd so well at the Fair without me."

-Pigweeney - Pigweeney - 'tis treachery all !
+Pigweeney - Pigweeney - 'tis treachery all!
 Do not listen a minute,-obey not his call:
 If you open your door you are lost like the Sheep,
 Who stray'd out of the fold for the sake of a leap.